Fives Court Cottage Wincanton Somerset Fives Court Cottage

 The Sitting Room

-The master bedroom has a king size pine double bed, the second bedroom has twin divans.
-All bedding is provided in the price.
-The white bathroom has a bath with electric shower.
 Back downstairs, the fully equipped kitchen-diner includes an in-built cooker, washer-dryer, dishwasher and microwave.
 Both the downstairs rooms have flagstone floors.

 The barn in the 1950's